Imparting the heart and mind of Christ to the heart and mind of every child

 Likewise, each academic discipline is approached in a different way throughout each stage of the Trivium– producing a student who is equipped to approach any future subject with discipline, creativity, and logic.

 As stated in our vision, Riverwood Classical School desires to serve the parents of its students.
 Since God has given the responsibility of educating children to their parents, it is left to their discretion and discernment to decide which method would best suit their children.
 Because of this great and privileged obligation, our school exists primarily for the parents, in that, we work to assist in their calling; they do not exist to build an institution.
 It is the goal of RCS to resurrect “the lost tools of learning,” in order to offer parents in Tuscaloosa an unique option for a Christ-centered, challenging, thorough, and refreshing educational alternative.
 All faculty and staff, parents, and students, therefore, are involved in a continuing relationship of learning, growth, and friendship– which will extend far beyond the classroom, and far into the future.

 God is the source of all truth.
 Following that simple statement, it is the endeavor of RCS to inculcate a comprehensive worldview that is informed by all academic disciplines and, ultimately, by the Word of God.
 The classical Christian curriculum does not study each separate discipline in isolation, but rather, presents a united order that is consistent with a coherent picture of reality– as viewed through the lens of Scripture.
 Thus, the learning environment must reflect the truths found in Scripture, as well.
 Using a refined orthodox and reformed Christian tradition, each student, parent, teacher, and staff member desires to be transparent with their fallen nature and to reflect the image of God in man– in a common pursuit of shepherding, learning, accountability, and glorification of God.

-- Click here to see current announcements and links to various class sites, including Senior Thesis Presentations. read more
+- Please click here to see current dance program information and to register for classes. read more